MariaMathea/Masterthesis_ML_MS/README.md

 git clone https://github.com/MariaMathea/Masterthesis_ML_MS.git
 ```

-Install the required dependencies mentioned in the Requirements section.

-**Explore the different folders based on your requirements:**
+Explore the different folders based on your requirements:

 **MATLAB scripts:** Execute the MATLAB scripts using MATLAB software.\
 **Validation Pipeline:** Run the validation pipeline by executing the relevant cells in the script.\